CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Calculation process and Analysis of CP asymmetry

-The CP asymmetry in the decay process $\bar{B}_{d}^{0}\rightarrow \pi ^+\pi ^-\bar K^{0}$ exhibits a significant change when the invariant mass of the $ \pi^{+}\pi^{-}$ pair approaches 0.75 GeV, reaching a peak value of $18\%$.
+The CP asymmetry in the decay process $\bar{B}_{d}^{0}\rightarrow \pi ^+\pi ^-\bar K^{0}$ exhibits a significant change when the invariant mass of the pair of $\pi^+\pi^{-}$ mesons approaches 0.75 GeV, reaching a peak value of $-18\%$.
 This behavior can be attributed to the interference effect arising from the $\rho-\omega$ mixing mechanism, which is expected to occur within the range of 0.7 GeV - 0.8 GeV.
 Additionally, small peaks are observed in the invariant mass range corresponding to $\phi$.
-The CP asymmetry in this case amounts to $9\%$.
-In ${B}_{d}^{0}{\to}(\phi\rightarrow \pi^{+}\pi^{-}) \bar{K}^{0}$ decay, penguin graph contributions play a role.
-Notably, the resonance effect due to $\rho-\phi$ mixing significantly influences CP violation with an associated CP asymmetry value of $9\%$.
+In the decay of ${B}_{d}^{0}{\to}(\phi\rightarrow \pi^{+}\pi^{-}) \bar{K}^{0}$, penguin graph contributions play a significant role.
+Notably, the resonance effect arising from $\rho^0-\phi$ mixing exerts a substantial influence on CP asymmetry, resulting in an associated value of $-9\%$.